ProvableHQ/sdk/README.md

 ## 1. Overview

 ** ATTENTION: This codebase is in active development. **

-The Aleo SDK is a developer framework to make it simple to create a new account, craft a transaction, and broadcast it to the network.

 For more information, visit [Welcome to Aleo](https://github.com/AleoHQ/welcome) to get started.